espressif/esp-idf/docs/en/api-guides/jtag-debugging/building-openocd-windows.rst

 You can then optionally call ``make install``.
 This will copy the OpenOCD binary to a user specified location.

 - This location can be specified when OpenOCD is configured, or by setting ``export DESTDIR="/custom/install/dir"`` before calling ``make install``.
-- If you have an existing OpenOCD (from e.g. another development platform), you may want to skip this call as your existing OpenOCD may get overwritten.
+- If you have an existing OpenOCD (from e.g., another development platform), you may want to skip this call as your existing OpenOCD may get overwritten.

 .. note::